soup-bowl/soup-bowl.github.io/content/post/2021-09-19-pi-playstation-1.md

 *   Cutting tools (I MacGyvered with diagonal pliers).
 *   Safety googles (I didn’t have these, and nearly injured myself).

-:warning: Excluding the tools, the whole project (at this stage) **cost me £120**.
+⚠️ Excluding the tools, the whole project (at this stage) **cost me £120**.
 Albeit, if you follow my steps you’ll end up with quite a lot of re-usable resource.

 _\* You can go for a higher RAM, but emulation mostly requires more powerful CPUs.
 If you’re planning to operate the Pi as a console, then the higher RAM will go to waste.
 You can find a [discussion about it here](https://retropie.org.uk/forum/topic/24302/raspberry-pi-4-does-ram-matter)._

-## :book: The Plan
+## 📕 The Plan

 {{< figure src="/assets/img/IMG-20201125-WA0002-1024x557.webp" title="Purchased PS One console before modifications" >}}